Terms of reference and Eligibility

 The prize is awarded for excellence in research and communication skills, as demonstrated by the candidate's thesis.
 All members of the IOP Gravitational Physics Group who passed their viva voce exam during the period 30 September 2012 and 31 December 2014 are eligible.

 How to enter

 Candidates should complete an application form and submit it with an electronic copy of their thesis to Timothy Clifton (email@example.com).
-All submissions should be made before the 6th of January 2014.
+All submissions should be made before 31 January 2015.

 Prize amount: £500